peterwade153/weconnect/README.md

  - view a business by id
  - delete a business by a user that registered it
  - review a business
- - view reviews of a registered business
+ - view reviews for a registered business